Murray-Close, Ph. D.

 Current Graduate Students

-I am a first year student in the Clinical Psychology graduate program with a concentration in Developmental Psychopathology.
+I am a second year student in the Clinical Psychology graduate program with a concentration in Developmental Psychopathology.
 I am interested in how social factors (e.g., aggression, victimization) contribute to the development of internalizing problems (e.g., eating disorders, depression).
 Most recently, I have begun research exploring how one’s physical reactions (e.g., heart rate, blood pressure) to stressful situations may lead to differential outcomes, such as engagement in prosocial behavior and aggression.